California 88

 Rows of evergreen trees (firs and pines) line the ridges of the Sierra Nevada.
 Photo taken 07/20/09.

-Aspens, which offer verdant greens in summer and startling yellows in fall, line California 88-89 as we proceed west.
-Within this stretch, we again cross over the West Fork Carson River.
+Crossing over the West Fork Carson River again, Aspens, which offer verdant greens in summer and startling yellows in fall, line California 88-89 west.
 Photos taken 07/20/09.

-Journeying through the canyon, California 88-89 offer stunning views of the two sets of mountains carved by the West Fork Carson River.
+Continuing through the canyon, California 88-89 offer stunning views of the two sets of mountains carved by the West Fork Carson River.
 Campgrounds along this stretch include Snowshoe Springs and Kit Carson.
 Photos taken 07/20/09.

 Westbound California 88 and northbound California 89 cross over the West Fork of the Carson River again, this time with old bridge railing to boot.
 Photo taken 07/20/09.